-Consists of a Counselling Psychologist, two Integrative Psychotherapeutic Counsellors, an Occupational Therapist and a Speech and Language Therapist.
+Consists of a Counselling Psychologist, two Counsellors, an Occupational Therapist a Speech and Language Therapist and a Therapy Assistant.
 They help to support staff with appropriate behavioural strategies and spend timetabled time with individual pupils in supporting and providing personalised strategies so that they can help themselves with strong negative emotions.